Account Hosted Widget

 📘

-Widgets have been introduced as a Beta feature, meaning it’s ready for real-world use while we gather user feedback to enhance its functionality and address any minor issues.
+Hosted customer flows are currently in Early Access.
+This means they're ready for real-world use while we gather user feedback to enhance their functionality and address any minor issues.

 A refreshed design of the account widget will be launched soon.

-If you want to learn more about Hosted Widgets, review the currently supported features, and see how they compare to other integration methods, see our overview of available frontend integration options and their benefits.
+If you want to learn more about hosted customer flows, review the currently supported features, and see how they compare to other integration methods, see our overview of available frontend integration options and their benefits.

 Prerequisites